+

 Registering Your Trademark Internationally

-Registering in every country is an almost impossible task—especially if you are doing business online.
-It is difficult to know ahead of time which countries the people shopping at your site come from.
+Registering in every country is an almost impossible task.
+If you are doing business online, it can be difficult to know ahead of time which countries the people shopping at your site come from and therefore where you may need to protect your trademark.
 Having said that, though, there are ways to register your trademark internationally without having to go through the process of registering with individual countries.

 When You Need to Use International Registration

 International registration is not a requirement.
-For example, If all of your customers come from the U.S., it’s probably not worth your time and money to register internationally.
+For example, all of your customers come from the U.S., it’s probably not worth your time and money to register internationally.
 But if you sell online, your trademarked products or services are available—at least viewable—internationally.
-So, international registration is a good idea.
-Doing business in other countries outside the U.S. means you should probably use the international trademark registration process.
+So, if you are planning on working worldwide, international registration is a good idea.
+Doing business in multiple countries means you should probably use the international trademark registration process.

 The International Trademark Registration Process